Sakandh/BarcodeScanner/README.md

 # BarcodeScanner
 Scans both QR and Barcodes from PDF and Word Document.

+Intergrated into Document Template Management System.